Rare Steakhouse

 Where the Casino Floor Meets the Grill

 The approach to Encore Boston Harbor sets a particular expectation.
-Arriving by custom luxury yacht from the Boston waterfront, or via free shuttle from Wellington MBTA station, guests cross into a property built around spectacle, scale, and a certain performative generosity.
-The 210,000-square-foot casino floor, with more than 2,700 slot machines and 185-plus table games, establishes the register before you have even sat down to eat.
+Arriving by yacht from the Boston waterfront, or via free shuttle from Wellington MBTA station, guests cross into a property built around spectacle and scale.
+The casino floor sets the register before you have even sat down to eat.
 Casino-resort steakhouses occupy a specific and well-understood niche in American dining: they exist to serve high rollers celebrating a run of luck, groups marking occasions, and serious carnivores who want premium beef handled correctly in a room that matches their mood.
 Rare Steakhouse is that room at Encore Boston Harbor, and it takes the format seriously.

 The Case for Authenticated Kobe

 Casino steakhouses across the country make similar claims about their beef programs, but provenance is rarely verifiable.
-The issue of counterfeit Kobe is not a minor one: for years, American menus listed Kobe beef that was, at leading, American wagyu and, at worst, standard commodity beef with a premium label.
-The Kobe Beef Federation, Japan's official regulatory body for Tajima-strain cattle raised in Hyogo Prefecture, maintains a registered user list that names every establishment globally authorized to serve the product.
+Mislabeling has long been a problem in American menus, where Kobe has sometimes been used loosely.
+The Kobe Beef Federation maintains a registered user list that names every establishment authorized to serve the product.
 Rare Steakhouse is the sole registered Kobe Beef Federation user in Massachusetts.
 That single credential does more editorial work than any number of superlatives.
 It places the kitchen's beef sourcing in a tier that most steakhouses in New England cannot reach, and it shifts the question from whether to order the Kobe to which cut.

-The A5 designation — the highest grade on Japan's beef marbling standard — carries a specific set of handling requirements that distinguish a serious beef program from a marketing exercise.
+The A5 designation carries handling requirements that distinguish a serious beef program from a marketing exercise.
 Temperature management from storage to plate, resting protocols, and the restraint to let the fat do its work without interference are all part of the craft.
-At that price point and with that provenance, the grill operation is accountable in a way that domestic wagyu programs rarely are.
+With that provenance, the grill operation is accountable in a way that domestic wagyu programs rarely are.
 The Kobe is available as tenderloin, strip, or rib-eye, with portions beginning at four ounces, a sizing choice that reflects the intensity of the product rather than standard steakhouse portion logic.

 Domestic Wagyu and the New England Frame